 Your eye will feel irritated or scratchy for a few days, but you cannot rub it.
 Vision may be blurry for a period of time.
 It may take up to 12 weeks for your vision to fully recover.

-Preventing Corneal Disease
+Can Corneal Disease Be Prevented?

 Call Dr. Thom to treat your corneal disease today!
 We are accepting patients at our Fargo, ND office.